Updated: Jan 11

 EDI and change

-But supposing change processes were to be applied to inequality, exclusion and discriminatory institutions.
+But supposing change processes were to be applied to inequity, exclusion and discriminatory institutions.
 How would such change be managed?
 That question is framed by a wider ethos permeating modern institutions.
 A favoured process of change management is managerial.
 Managerialism is a ‘deeply ideological project’ that projects the ‘organizational form of neoliberalism’ into Higher Education.
 Its purpose lies in ‘stripping public services of moral and ethical values and replacing them with the market language of costs, efficiencies, profits and competition’.
-In line with neoliberal projection, achievements are to be quantifiable, quantified and metricated as the means to measure success.
+No-one disputes this as the model of HE in the North Atlantic region.
+In line with neoliberal projection, achievements are to be quantified and metricated as the means to measure success.
 Qualitative methods are not front and centre: the idea, for example, of evaluating the success of a given programme is rarely considered in terms of exercises like ‘Most Significant Change’ (MSC: how the programme in question has affected those in whose name it has been carried out, from their perspective).
 Managerialism in HE is characterized by ‘an emphasis on outputs over inputs; the close monitoring of employee performance and the encouragement of self-monitoring through the widespread use of performance indicators, rankings, league tables and performance management’.
 Change is being substituted with a tick-box mindset and practice that presents an appearance of constructive response whilst perpetuating the structures that gave rise to the problems in the first place.
 The mindset of change is predominantly managerial; the manifestation of this mindset is change through ‘training’.

 Figure 4 Source: Locke and Spender, 2011